SharkSnack/shiren-4/content/system/dungeon-features.md

 - Elite shops, Pick-A-Choice shops, shiny object (blue)
 - Presto Pot
 - Zalokleft drops
-- Candy drops, rescue reward
+- Mealy drops, rescue reward

-#### Shopkeep
+#### Shopkeeper

-Shopkeeps turn hostile if you deal damage, hit them with an item or magic bullet, etc.<br/>The dot representing the shopkeep on the map changes from yellow to red.<br/>You cannot talk to a hostile shopkeep, so you have to either fight or run.
+Shopkeepers turn hostile if you deal damage, hit them with an item or magic bullet, etc.<br/>The dot representing the shopkeeper on the map changes from yellow to red.<br/>You cannot talk to a hostile shopkeeper, so you have to either fight or run.

 Their anger subsides once they've defeated you, unless Thief Mode is active.<br/>(So if you revive using Revival Grass, you can talk to them again)